Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 01 : Pilot/Scene 01 : Dunphy Household.md

 >
 >    * I got the key stuck in the lock.
 >    * I've got something stuck in my throat.
->    * We were/got stuck in traffic for over an hour.

 > * ***banister*** -- the posts and rail which you can hold for support when going up or down stairs
 >